 This month, GQ published a very mean-spirited and moralistic article about sugar babies and sugar daddies.
 But why is GQ, which is ostensibly part of the liberal media, shaming people simply because their sex or dating lives are not “conventional”?
 By Karley Sciortino.

 What you carry in your handbag defines you as a person.
 Obviously.
-I hung out with Vivienne, author of Slutever‘s Secret Diary of a Sugar Baby column, dug through her bag, and asked her what she can’t live without as she frolics around NYC banging dudes for money.
+I hung out with Claire, author of Slutever‘s Secret Diary of a Sugar Baby column, dug through her bag, and asked her what she can’t live without as she frolics around NYC banging dudes for money.
 LOL – Karley Sciortino

 Kristen Cochrane looks at whether various laws intended to “protect” sex workers can actually make conditions more dangerous, and a new Toronto art exhibition that focuses on sex work legalization and sport mega-events.